yuxinhu/Online-shot-LLR-reconstruction/README.md

 [Shot-LLR](https://onlinelibrary.wiley.com/doi/full/10.1002/mrm.27488) is a multi-shot diffusion-weighted MRI reconstruction method.
 Here we provide one example about how to make it run online on GE MRI scanners at [our institution (Lucas center, Stanford University)](https://med.stanford.edu/rsl/about/lucas.html).

+## Usage
+"sllr" is an excutable python file, which you can put some command like the following in the Terminal:

+        /sllr -p RAW_DATA_PATH -d OUTPUT_PATH

+Sorry I would love to provide example input data here but they are all huge and there might be some privacy concerns.
+If you have access to [our group](https://med.stanford.edu/bmrgroup.html) server, you should be able to find some data under my folder (/bmrNAS/people/yuxinh).

 ## Pipeline
 There are five steps from the raw data to the DICOM image on the scanner as below.